 There is a lot of sugar in this pie, so cut the pie into at least ten wedges instead of the usual eight slices.
 Serve the pie warm with a scoop of ice cream or serve it cold from the fridge with whipped cream.

-- 2 cups granulated sugar
+2 cups granulated sugar

 2 teaspoons cream of tartar

-- 1 lemon
+1 medium lemon

-- 1 teaspoon of vanilla extract
+1 teaspoon pure vanilla extract

-- 1/2 teaspoon ground cinnamon
+1/2 teaspoon ground cinnamon

-- 2 tablespoons butter (cold, cut into small pieces)
+2 tablespoons cold unsalted butter, cut into small pieces

 For the Egg Wash:

-- 1 egg white
+1 large egg white

-- 2 teaspoons water
+2 teaspoons water

 Gradually whisk in the water.
 Place the saucepan over medium-high heat and bring to a boil.
-Reduce the heat to medium-low and continue to cook for 15 to 20 minutes, stirring frequently.
-The mixture should be reduced to 1 1/2 cups and will be syrupy in consistency.
+Reduce the heat to medium-low and continue to cook, stirring frequently, until the mixture reduces to 1 1/2 cups and is syrupy in consistency, 15 to 20 minutes.

 Meanwhile, zest and squeeze the lemon.
 You will have about 1 to 2 teaspoons of finely grated lemon zest and about 2 tablespoons of juice.

 Roll the bottom crust out to about 11 inches in diameter (one inch larger than the pie plate).

-Preheat the oven to 425 F.
+Position a rack in the center of the oven and heat to 425 F.